Caring for an older adult from a distance can be a bit intimidating.

 You might be asking yourself questions like, “How can I possibly be involved when I’m not in the area?” or “Will I be able to care for them properly when I’m so far away?”

-Long-distance caregiving has unique challenges, but with 10 smart strategies and resources, you can offer the support and care that your loved ones need, no matter how far away you live.
+Long-distance caregiving has unique challenges, but with 10 innovative strategies and resources, you can provide the support and care your loved ones need, no matter how far apart you live.

 Your efforts, no matter the distance, truly make a difference in their lives.

-If you’re new to the long-distance caregiver role, it’s helpful to get familiar with common responsibilities as soon as possible.
+If you’re new to the long-distance caregiver role, it’s helpful to get familiar with everyday responsibilities as soon as possible.

-This means doing some research to learn about caregiving in general, talking with family members to find out how they might be able to help, and putting together an action plan.
+This means doing some research on caregiving in general (well done for visiting us here on DailyCaring.com), talking with family members to find out how they might be able to help, and putting together an action plan.

-Long-distance caregiving requires a certain level of communication in order to be truly effective.
+Long-distance caregiving requires a certain level of communication to be truly effective.

-Because you can’t just stop by at the drop of a dime, you need to have strategic systems set up in order to ensure everything runs smoothly.
+Because you can’t just stop by at the drop of a dime, you need strategic systems in place to ensure everything runs smoothly.

 Regular check-ins with your loved one and the primary on-site caregiver help you stay informed about their needs and any changes in their condition.